 The Foundations of Personal Selling combines heavy experiential learning with the academic principles of relationship selling to prepare students for the professional world.
 Students learn personal selling as they develop an understanding of, and appreciation for, applying the consultative sales process through partnering with customers.
 This course is ideal for those exploring a career in sales or simply interested in knowing how to sell their own strengths.

 MKTG 598 - Topics in Marketing

 Special topics covering a variety of marketing principles.
 Topics may include promotion and advertising; retail and retail management; sales and sales management.
 Certain topics may have pre- or co-requisite courses.
-May be repeated up to 12 credits.
 Certain topics may have a special fee.

 MKTG 598T - Topics in Marketing/Study Away